Deluth-git/Starlords/README.md

 ### Installation
 Download the latest release [here](https://github.com/Deluth-git/Starlords/releases) and unzip in your Starsector mod folder.

+This mod may be added to existing savegames, but may not be removed after being added.
+Make sure to back up your save game first in case of unexpected issues.

 ### Full Feature List
 * Adds __48 unique Lords__ spread among all the base major factions.
 * Adds fief system, where each market is a fiefdom which can be owned by a Lord.